tethysapp/Met-Data-Explorer/docs/MDE_user_func.rst

 To visualize and download time series available for a specific TDS file variable, the user should select the variable of interest on the WDE map interface.
-There are three different methods to retrieve timeseries from a selected variable: Drawing on the map, using a shapefile, and using a WMF GeoServer link.
-The
+There are three different methods to retrieve timeseries from a selected variable: "Drawing on map" and "adding a shape feature" such as a shapefile or WMF GeoServer link.

 .. note::
    Only time series from variables with 3 dimensions can be plotted using a shapefile and WMF GeoServer link.
 If a variable